techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

 PS C:\Users\Administrator>
 ```

-The last example I will show you is the **“Get-ESXNetworking”** command used to retrieve the information of the existing physical and virtual network ports on the server.
+The last example I will show you is the `Get-ESXNetworking` command used to retrieve the information of the existing physical and virtual network ports on the server.

 ```text
 PS C:\Users\Administrator> Get-ESXNetworking